RU-ECE/DovKrugerCourses/setup/ECE573/selfassess.md

-# Self Assessment of Programming Skills for CPE-593 Applied Data Structures and Algorithms
+# Self Assessment of Programming Skills for ECE-573 Applied Data Structures and Algorithms

-For this course you must be able to write C++ or Java code, and debug code if it does not work.
+For this course you must be able to write and debug C++ code.
 Each question contains code in both C++ and Java.
 Pick the language you know and attempt to solve.
-If you are not comfortable with this level of programming, please take C++ or Java before attempting CPE-593.
+If you are not comfortable with this level of programming, please study C++ before attempting ECE-573.
+I am conducting a review first week, and will record it for future classes.
+If that's enough to get you going, great.

 1. The following code should compute the sum 1 + 3 + ... + 51 but it is wrong.
 Fix the loop so it works, then rewrite it without an if statement so it is faster.